ric2b/Vivaldi-browser/chromium/testing/libfuzzer/efficient_fuzzer.md

 Items in corpus are constantly mutated in search of new interesting input.
 Corpus is usually maintained between multiple fuzzer runs.

+Following things can be so effective for a fuzzer, that we *strongly recommend* for any fuzzer:

+* [seed corpus](#Seed-Corpus) gives your fuzzer examples of input.
+* [fuzzer dictionary](#Fuzzer-Dictionary) improves fuzzer mutations by using supplied dictionary.

 There are several metrics you should look at to determine your fuzzer effectiveness:

 * [fuzzer speed](#Fuzzer-Speed) (exec/s)